storyfeet/kuber_roles/readme.md

 A program to read the 'roles' and 'cluster roles' from a kubernetes cluster via 'kubectl' and allow a user to see the roles certain subjects have access to via a restful HTTP API.

+It is built in Rust, as this is the language I am currently most familiar now.
+My most recent large Project in Go is over 5 years ago.
+While I know I can relearn it quickly enough, getting to grips with Kubertnetes was a big enough challenge without relearning the popular libraries associated with Go at the same time.

 While the final project should be runnable in a container.
-The challenge I was unable to resolve in the time I had was how to give a container in a cluster access to the roles in effect on that cluster.
+It does not currently have the ability to access the roles of the cluster it is contained within.
+I would need a bit more time to be able to solve that.

 Installation